Influenza Immunization Program

-Protect yourself from the flu
+Protect yourself and others from the flu

 Influenza (flu) season generally occurs in the fall and winter but can occur as early as October and as late as May.
 Even healthy people can get very sick from the flu and spread it to others.
 Getting the flu shot is your best protection.